-• Cheyenne Lease Agreement - Effective March 2017, we entered into a lease with DISH Network for certain space at 530 EchoStar Drive in Cheyenne, Wyoming for a period ending in February 2019.
+- Cheyenne Lease Agreement Effective March 2017, we entered into a lease with DISH Network for certain space at 530 EchoStar Drive in Cheyenne, Wyoming for a period ending in February 2019.
 In August 2018, we exercised our option to renew this lease for a one year period ending in February 2020.
-In connection with the BSS Transaction, we transferred the Cheyenne Satellite Operations Center, including any equipment, software licenses, and furniture located within, to DISH Network and amended this lease to reduce the space provided to us for the Cheyenne Satellite Access Center for a period ending in September 2021, with the option for us to renew for a one year period upon 180 days' written notice prior to the end of the term.

-• American Fork Occupancy License Agreement - Effective March 2017, we entered into an agreement with DISH Network for certain space at 796 East Utah Valley Drive in American Fork, Utah for a period ending in August 2017.
+In connection with the BSS Transaction, we transferred the Cheyenne Satellite Operations Center, including any equipment, software licenses, and furniture located within, to DISH Network and amended this lease to reduce the space provided to us for the Cheyenne Satellite Access Center for a period ending in September 2021, with the option for us to renew for a one year period upon 180 days' written notice prior to the end of the term. - American Fork Occupancy License Agreement Effective March 2017, we entered into an agreement with DISH Network for certain space at 796 East Utah Valley Drive in American Fork, Utah for a period ending in August 2017.
 We exercised our option to renew this agreement for a five-year period ending in August 2022.
 We and DISH Network amended this agreement to, among other things, terminate this agreement in March 2019.

 Collocation and Antenna Space Agreements.
 We and DISH Network have entered into an agreement pursuant to which DISH Network provides us with collocation space in El Paso, Texas.
 This agreement was for an initial period ending in August 2015, and provides us with renewal options for four consecutive years.
 Effective August 2015, we exercised our first renewal option for a period ending in August 2018 and in April 2018 we exercised our second renewal option for a period ending in August 2021.
 In connection with the Share Exchange, effective March 2017, we also entered into certain agreements pursuant to which DISH Network provides collocation and antenna space to EchoStar through February 2022 at the following locations: Cheyenne, Wyoming; Gilbert, Arizona; New Braunfels, Texas; Monee, Illinois; Spokane, Washington; and Englewood, Colorado.
-In October 2019, we provided a termination notice for our New Braunfels, Texas agreement to be effective May 2020.
+In October 2019, we provided a termination notice for our New Braunfels, Texas agreement effective May 2021.
+In August 2017, we and DISH Network also entered into certain onto e of our Englewood, Colorado agreements to be effective May 2021.
 In August 2017, we and DISH Network also entered into certain other agreements pursuant to which DISH Network provides additional collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
-Generally, we may renew our collocation and antenna space agreements for three-year periods by providing DISH Network with prior written notice no more than 120 days but no less than 90 days prior to the end of the then-current term.
-We may terminate certain of these agreements with 180 days' prior written notice.
-In September 2019, in connection with the BSS Transaction, we entered into an agreement pursuant to which DISH Network provides us with certain additional collocation space in Cheyenne, Wyoming for a period ending in September 2020.
-The fees for the services provided under these agreements depend on the number of racks located at the location.
+Generally, we may renew our collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
+Generally, we may renew our collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
+Generally, we may renew our collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
+Generally, we may renew our collocation and antenna space to us in Monee, Illinois and Spokane, Washington through August 2022.
+Generally, we for written notice.
+In September 2019, in connection with the BSS Transaction, we entered into an agreement pursuant to which DISH Network provides us with certain additional collocation space i

-Also in connection with the BSS Transaction, in September 2019, we entered into an agreement pursuant to which DISH Network will provide us with antenna space and power in Cheyenne, Wyoming for a period of five years commencing no later than October 2020, with four three-year renewal terms, with prior written notice no more than 120 days but no less than 90 days prior to the end of the then-current term.
+Also in connection with the BSS Transaction, in September 2019, we entered into an agreement pursuant to which DISH Network will provide us with antenna space and power in Cheyenne, Wyoming for a period of five years commencing no later than October 2020, with four threeyear renewal terms, with prior written notice no more than 120 days but no less than 90 days prior to the end of the then-current term.